Aenariss/DIP/content-blocking/README.md

 The files in this folder are used to measure the effectivity of given content-blocking tools.

-- ``./config.json`` -- user options for the evaluation, includes browsers/extensions to test
+- ``./source/config.py`` -- user options for the evaluation, includes browsers/extensions to test
 - ``./results`` -- results of the evaluation, automatically created after starting the program
-- ``./scripts`` -- Powershell scripts to control OS-specific functionalities
 - ``./source`` -- source codes
 - ``./source/fp_files`` -- JShelter files used for FPD purposes
 - ``./traffic`` -- observed traffic data, automatically created after starting the program

 Requirements to run: